kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 ### Custom resources

-Use the natural language as default when wrtiring about custom resources.
+Use the natural language by default when writing about custom resources.

 ✅ API Gateway is a Kubernetes controller, which operates on API Rule custom resources.
 ⛔️ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.